duduMiyake/anime-collection/README.md

 - Maven 3+
 - Node.js v18+
 - npm or yarn
-- A running instance of PostgreSQL (optional, can be configured to use the in-memory H2 database).
+- A running instance of PostgreSQL (not necessary for the current version)

 ### Backend Setup